 Sterling Construction Earnings: Everything You Must Know Now

 Sterling Construction Co.
-Inc. (NASDAQ:STRL) had a loss and missed Wall Street’s expectations, AND came up short on beating the revenue expectation.
-The revenue miss is a negative sign to shareholders seeking high growth out of the company.
+Inc. (NASDAQ:STRL) had a loss and missed Wall Street’s expectations, BUT beat the revenue expectation.
+The revenue beat is a positive sign to shareholders seeking high growth out of the company.

 Sterling Construction Co.
 Inc. Earnings Cheat Sheet

 Actual vs. Wall St. Expectations: Sterling Construction Co.
-Inc. reported adjusted EPS loss of $0.93 per share.
-By that measure, the company missed the mean analyst estimate of $-0.72.
-It missed the average revenue estimate of $176.73 million.
+Inc. reported adjusted EPS loss of $0.39 per share.
+By that measure, the company missed the mean analyst estimate of $-0.09.
+It beat the average revenue estimate of $102 million.

 Key Stats (on next page)…

 Looking Forward: Analysts have a more negative outlook for the company’s next-quarter performance.
-Over the past three months, the average estimate for next quarter’s earnings has fallen from a profit of $0.17 to a loss $0.05.
-For the current year, the average estimate has moved down from a profit of $0.29 to a loss of $1.70 over the last ninety days.
+Over the past three months, the average estimate for next quarter’s earnings has fallen from a profit of $0.09 to a profit $0.08.
+For the current year, the average estimate has moved down from a profit of $0.32 to a profit of $0.31 over the last ninety days.

 Stocks with improving earnings metrics are worthy of your extra attention.
 In fact, “E = Earnings Are Increasing Quarter-Over-Quarter” is a core component of our CHEAT SHEET investing framework for this very reason.
 Don’t waste another minute – click here and get our CHEAT SHEET stock picks now.